fweiss/Etappe/README.md

 ## Developing

 This project is developed using BDD and TDD.
-Protractor is used for BDD and Karma is used fro TDD.
+Protractor is used for BDD and Karma is used for TDD.

 ### Required toolchain

 Node and npm are required for testing and running.
+The required dev dependencies are specified in the package.json file.

 ### Project setup

-Run ``npm install`` to get the development tooling.
+Run ``npm install`` to get and install the development tooling.

 ### BDD with Protractor and IntellIJ

 The Protractor tests are not fully end-to-end because the data that would come from the transit servers varies over time.
 A consistent test fixture is provided by Mountebank.
 Before running Protractor, start up Mountebank.
-The Protactor tests inject the test fixtures into Mountebank.
-The Protractor beforeEach injects a mock moduel to configure the back end service URL to the Mountebank imposter port on localhost.
+The Protractor tests inject the test fixtures into Mountebank.
+The Protractor ``beforeEach()`` function injects a mock module to configure the back end service URL to the Mountebank imposter port on localhost.

 Set up a node run configuration for Protractor.
 Initially, run it from the Run menu or toolbar.